Blog

 Here in Corpus Christi, several local factors can influence your final installation cost.
 The size of the system you need, the number of indoor units, and the length of the refrigerant lines all play a role.
 The complexity of the job matters, too.
 For example, mounting a unit on a brick wall or running lines through a difficult attic space might affect the price.
 Your home's existing electrical panel might also need an upgrade to handle the new system.
 Because every home is unique, the best way to get an accurate price is to have a professional assess your space.
 We can give you a clear and detailed quote that's tailored specifically to your home and your comfort needs.

-What Factors Affect Installation Cost?
+Key Factors That Affect Your Installation Cost

 When you get a quote for a ductless mini-split, you’ll notice the final price is more than just the cost of the unit you see online.
 That’s because a safe, effective, and long-lasting installation involves several moving parts.
 The total cost depends on your specific home and cooling needs.
 Understanding these factors will help you see exactly where your money is going and why a custom quote is so important for getting an accurate price.
 From the size of your system to the brand you choose, let’s look at what shapes the final cost.

-The Number of Indoor Units
+The Number of Indoor Units (Heads)

 One of the biggest perks of a ductless system is the ability to create different temperature "zones" throughout your home.
 Each zone requires its own indoor air-handling unit.
 The more zones you want to cool or heat, the more indoor units you'll need, which directly impacts the price.
 For example, cooling a single converted garage will be less expensive than setting up a four-zone system for a master bedroom, living room, and two home offices.
 Each additional unit adds to the equipment cost and the labor needed for installation, but it also gives you incredible room-by-room temperature control.